ProPriyam/data-512-project/README.md

   - `glendale_AQI.csv` - CSV file containing AQI data for Glendale.
   - `wildfire_impact_glendale_1961_2021.csv` - Dataset summarizing the calculated Smoke Impact Score for wildfires near Glendale from 1961 to 2021.

-#### wildfire_analysis_results/

-Stores processed data and visual outputs generated from the analysis notebooks.

-- `wildfire_analysis_glendale.png` - Visualization showing the distribution of wildfire distances from Glendale.
-- `wildfire_impact_glendale_1961_2021.csv` - CSV file containing final results of the Smoke Impact Score calculations, structured by year.

 #### Step_2_visualizations/

 Contains notebooks and outputs for creating visualizations that represent the relationship between wildfire activity and AQI levels.